Alexhuszagh/alexhuszagh.github.com/_posts/2016-10-31-using-qttest-effectively.markdown

 # Test Suite

 Other unittesting frameworks have concepts of [TestSuites][BoostTestSuite], as well as [unittest discovery][PythonTestDiscover], automatically adding each new test fixture to the unittest tree.
-In C++, this is difficult to implement, since the test fixture can be instantiated before the test suite.
-Using a local, static variable defined inside a function, we avoid this static initiation fiasco, and ensure the suite is defined before the fixture.
-Combining our custom main, the `runTest` lambda, and a test suite, QtTest rivals the ease of use Boost Test Library, GTest, or even Python's unittest.

-To create our test suite, we first define a base class with a default constructor and a static function that returns a reference to a collection of test fixtures.
+In C++, this is difficult to implement, since static initialization order is undefined.
+Using a local, static test suite defined inside a function, and having each fixture reference this test suite, we can ensure the suite is defined before the fixture.
+To create our test suite, we first define a base class with a default constructor and a static function that returns a reference to the test suite.

 ```cpp
 #include <QObject>